Javascript on your browser is not enabled.

 Stop spending weeks in endless discovery workshops that go nowhere.

-By mastering advanced product discovery with AI, you can move from a vague idea to a fully validated backlog in just 48 hours.
+By mastering advanced product discovery with AI, you can move from a vague idea to a fully validated backlog in exactly 48 hours.
+We are moving from manual hypothesis testing into a reality where generative models and autonomous agentshandle data synthesis at an unprecedented scale.

-Building AI products requires a new level of rigor, particularly regarding ISO/IEC 42001 (AI Management System) compliance, which focuses heavily on risk management during the product ideation phase.
+Building AI products, however, requires rigorous discipline, particularly regarding ISO/IEC 42001 (AI Management System) compliance.
+This standard focuses heavily on risk management during the early product ideation phase.

 Executive Summary: ISO/IEC 42001 AI Product Discovery Comparison